pilot-is-alive/stream-draw/README.md

 - output video will be saved to the same directory as the program
 - if video format cannot be played you can convert to an appropriate video format using online tools
 - play the video
-- then pray for my programming career
+- then pray for my programming career.

 Thank you.